-Venkatesh serves on the Editorial Boards of Chasqui, Romance Notes, and MIFLC Review, and is the Book Review Editor for REGS: A Journal of Women and Gender Studies in Hispanic Literature and Culture.
+Venkatesh serves on the editorial boards of Chasqui, Romance Notes, Journal of Bodies, Sexualities, and Masculinities, and MIFLC Review, and is the Book Review Editor for REGS: A Journal of Women and Gender Studies in Hispanic Literature and Culture.

 Venkatesh has won several awards for his teaching, research, and service at Virginia Tech.